Planning with Unified Multimodal Models: Experiments

 For open-source baselines, we include the mainstream VLM Qwen2.5-VL~\citep{qwen2.5vl} and additionally compare BAGEL-VLM, which is BAGEL restricted to its VLM-only mode and thus serving as a natural ablation of our method.
 For these models, we consider both \textit{non-CoT} and \textit{CoT} variants: \begin{itemize} \item \textbf{Non-CoT version}: The model is fine-tuned using only the final answers so that it outputs a complete plan directly. \item \textbf{CoT version}: The model is additionally provided with rationales~\citep{cot} during fine-tuning, enabling it to think step-by-step at inference. \end{itemize}

 For closed-source VLMs\footnote{Because the closed-source models cannot be finetuned directly, we employ few-shot prompting for in-context learning instead.}, we choose GPT-5~\citep{gpt-5} and its variants: \begin{itemize} \item \textbf{GPT-5}: A standard chat model with relatively limited reasoning ability.
-We prompt it to think step by step to produce a plan. \item \textbf{GPT-5-Thinking}: A stronger model trained to reason through reinforcement learning. \item \textbf{GPT-5-Thinking-Tool}: Extends GPT-5-Thinking with a code interpreter, allowing it to write and execute code for better problem solving. \end{itemize} Appendix~\ref{appendix:vlm_implementations} lists the detailed prompts and CoT demonstrations for all these tasks.
+We prompt it to think step by step to produce a plan. \item \textbf{GPT-5-Thinking}: A stronger model trained to reason through reinforcement learning. \item \textbf{GPT-5-Thinking-Tool}: Extends GPT-5-Thinking with a code interpreter, allowing it to write and execute code for better problem solving. \end{itemize}

+Additionally, we include \textit{Video Language Planning (VLP)}~\citep{vlp}, which is the planning baseline most closely related to our method: it uses a VLM as the policy and value function while employing a video generation model as the dynamics model, but does not include our self-discriminated filtering.
+Since the original VLP implementation is not open-sourced, we reproduce it using Qwen2.5-VL-7B as the VLM and Wan2.2~\citep{wan} as the video generation model.